 Are you an experienced engineer or scientist with a background in finding innovative solutions to complex problems and interested in an excellent opportunity to be part of making fusion power plants a reality?

-The UK Atomic Energy Authority have an excellent opportunity for an engineer or scientist to join their team within the Engineering Realisation Group in the Central Engineering Department.
+The UK Atomic Energy Authority has an excellent opportunity for an engineer or scientist to join their team within the Engineering Realisation Group in the Central Engineering Department.

 Key accountabilities/responsibilities include:

-- Leading packages of work in these testing, prototyping and/or development activities, oversee small multi-disciplinary teams involving internal and external personnel, assuring the quality and safety of these activities.
+-Leading packages of work in these research, testing, prototyping and/or development activities, oversee small multi-disciplinary teams involving internal and external personnel, assuring the quality and safety of these activities.

-- Propose, secure funding and contribute to delivery of novel projects for Testing Methods and Advanced Manufacturing aligned with internal strategy (e.g. EUROFUSION PPPT, Enabling Research, EPSRC, PhD, Masters placements, graduate placements, Horizon 2020)
+-Propose, secure funding and contribute to delivery of novel projects aligned with internal strategy (e.g. EUROFUSION PPPT, Enabling Research, EPSRC, PhD, Masters placements, graduate placements, Horizon 2020)

-- Work with external collaborators (including universities, public sector research establishments and industry in fusion and related fields) creating links in order to complement UKAEA`s internal capability, offer access to additional expert knowledge and to facilitate new project proposals.
+-Work with external collaborators (including universities, public sector research establishments and industry in fusion and related fields) creating links in order to complement UKAEA`s internal capability, offer access to additional expert knowledge and to facilitate new project proposals.

-- Present completed novel activities at conferences and submit associated papers for journal publication
+-Present completed novel activities at conferences and to submit associated papers for journal publication

 The UKAEA hosts and manages the JET nuclear fusion energy experiment on behalf of the EU and is also home to the UK`s MAST-U fusion energy experiment.
 UKAEA also works with industry and other third parties to develop new technologies currently in Remote Handling and Materials research.
 Following recent UK funding two new centres of excellence in tritium fuel handling and component testing and validation are being built.
 The culture at UKAEA promotes research, innovation and leading edge technological excellence, whilst investing in its people.